-I'm trying to do things that aren't just loud and flashy and noisy and quick, trying to do things that take time to look.
+I'm trying to do things that aren't just loud and flashy and noisy and quick...
 I'll try to respond to it in the most current way possible, which sometimes is very hard, because it's so close and hard to communicate...

 Recently...
-We had 2 kittens and they were very sweet, and when they were about 1 year old, one of them got killed.
-It was a very sweet kitten called Agent Dale Cooper.
+We had two kittens and they were very sweet, and when they were about 1 year old, one of them got killed.
+He was called Agent Dale Cooper.
 It was just the best cat ever.
 Everyone really loved him...
 Somebody knocked on the door and they said that they'd found him dead on the side of the road.
-It was funny cause, when I've had animals die in the past or people I guess, I've never had anything die like that.
-In my life I've always had people die when I 've had a bit of warning about it.
+It was strange because, when I've had animals die in the past or people I guess, it was never sudden.
+In my life I've always had a bit of warning about it.
 I was just... sitting there and touching this dead stiff cat... it was obviously very emotional and we buried this cat the same day but ever since then I've got this really huge appreciation for anything that's alive.
 Whenever I touch the dog, just to feel the breathing and the way the skin feels and even down to, when I pick up the dog shit, feeling the warmth of the shit in my hand when I pick it up, I appreciate doing that now.
 Maybe it'll wear off after a while.
 But the difference between something that's alive and something that's dead was so stark, it was so starkly brought home to me that day...
-It made me curious about things like breath...
-I don't even know if I want to make a film of it or not, just slowly looking at things.
+I don't even know if I want to make a film of it or not, I just enjoy slowly looking at things.

 The interview was recorded in October 2020, edited by Dominika Kieruzel, Oscar Oldershaw and Vita Oldershaw.